ArasLabs/dashboard-customizations/README.md

 This project contains two parts - an import package and a code tree overlay.

 The import package does the following updates:

 1. Adds the new pattern property the Metric item
 2. Adds the pattern field to the Metric form
 3. Updates the Build Dashboard method to query the pattern property from Metric items
-	4. Adds the new list item labs_ChartFillPattern used as the data source for the newly added Metric pattern property
+4. Adds the new list item `labs_ChartFillPattern` used as the data source for the newly added Metric pattern property

 The code tree overlay modifies the `../Client/styles/svg_charts.xsl` and `../Server/styles/aml2chart.xsl` files in order to support the new pattern property added to the Metric item.
-A new striped pattern has been created in the `<defs>` section of the xsl file as an example (see [./Screenshots/Fill Pattern Snippet.PNG](./Screenshots/Fill%20Pattern%20Snippet.PNG)).
+A new striped pattern has been created in the `<defs>` section of the XSL file as an example (see [./Screenshots/Fill Pattern Snippet.PNG](./Screenshots/Fill%20Pattern%20Snippet.PNG)).

 Once the package has been installed successfully the option for both stacked bar and bar charts to have a striped pattern will be available using the pattern menu (see [./Screenshots/Pattern Property Selection.PNG](./Screenshots/Pattern%20Property%20Selection.PNG)).

 Additional pattern options can be created in the `<defs>` section of the `svg_charts.xsl` file.
-If more options are created the xsl choose statement should be modified for both the stacked bar and bar chart types (see [./Screenshots/Select Pattern Snippet.PNG](./Screenshots/Select%20Pattern%20Snippet.PNG)).
+If more options are created the XSL choose statement should be modified for both the stacked bar and bar chart types (see [./Screenshots/Select Pattern Snippet.PNG](./Screenshots/Select%20Pattern%20Snippet.PNG)).
 Lastly, the new pattern type should be added to the `labs_ChartFillPattern` list item so that the option appears in the pattern menu.

-In addition to customizing the appearance of bar charts, the css of a chart can also be further customized.
+In addition to customizing the appearance of bar charts, the CSS of a chart can also be further customized.
-In this particular example, the css has been enhanced to change both the appearance of the bars and makers in line charts when the elements are moused over (see [./Screenshots/Hover CSS Snippet.PNG](./Screenshots/Hover%20CSS%20Property.PNG)).
+In this particular example, the CSS has been enhanced to change both the appearance of the bars and makers in line charts when the elements are moused over (see [./Screenshots/Hover CSS Snippet.PNG](./Screenshots/Hover%20CSS%20Property.PNG)).

 ## Installation